PayFabric/Portal/PayFabric/Sections/APM.md

 4. Once merchant login PayPal successfully and go back to PayFabric side, PayPal status will changed to **ACTIVE**.

 # Google Pay:tm:
 Provide Google Pay as a new form of alternative payment method (APM) on PayFabric.
-After activate Google Pay, it will be available as an alternative payment method on your PayFabric account.
+After activating Google Pay, it will be available as an alternative payment method on your PayFabric account.
 Please see the detailed description & instruction below.

 ### Activate Google Pay
 Steps: